NeerajKondalkar/DMBI_project/README.md

 # DMBI_project
 Project Title : Prediction of app ratings

-Project Description : The data mining model uses Decision Tree classifier.
+Project Description : The data mining model uses Logistic Regression which gives an accuracy of 0.76.
 The dataset used is obtained from kaggle
 Group members :

 Sushil Kadam      - 25